-NOTE 11 - COMMITMENTS
+NOTE 12 - COMMITMENTS

 The Company entered into a membership agreement for office space in Atlanta Georgia.
-The new membership agreement began May 1, 2019 and has a commitment of fourteen months ending on June 30, 2020.
-The membership agreement is \$7,850 per month.
+The membership agreement began May 1, 2019 and had a commitment of fourteen months ending on June 30, 2020.
+During the year, the Company extended the terms of the membership agreement through March 31, 2022.
+The membership agreement is \$8,086 per month with discounts each with month.

 The Company entered into a long-term operating lease agreement relating to warehouse space located in Export, Pennsylvania on June 1, 2015.
-The lease term is for five years ending on May 31, 2020.
+The lease term was for five years ending on May 31, 2020.
 On November 8, 2016, the Company agreed to rent extra warehouse space in Export, Pennsylvania.
+The addendum also expired on May 31, 2020.
+During the year, the Company signed a letter of intent to lease new warehouse space in Fulton, Kentucky.
+The Company moved all inventory to new warehouse in February 2021.
+Under the letter of intent, the lease term would be three years and the storage rate is on a per tire basis.
+The Company expects to keep an average of 20,000 passenger tires, 200 agricultural tires and 12,000 truck and bus tires in the warehouse monthly during the next fiscal year.
+Management has elected to estimate the future minimum rentals at these rates.

-The addendum will run concurrently with the original lease and end on May 31, 2020.
-The Company also leases space on a month to month basis for a storage unit in Atlanta, Georgia.
+The Company also leases space on a month-to-month basis for a storage unit in Atlanta, Georgia.